-David practices Immigration and nationality law, representing employers and individuals in administrative petitions to governmental agencies.
-His emphasis is on technology, telecommunications and media industries.
-David counsels his clients with regard to minimizing negative immigration consequences of criminal convictions and other grounds of inadmissibility to the United States.
-He practices before federal courts and administrative tribunals in deportation defense matters both at the trial and appellate level.
+David Rugendorf practices immigration and nationality law, representing employers, entrepreneurs and individuals in administrative petitions to governmental agencies.
+Representative industries served include entertainment and media, technology, food and beverage, fashion and apparel, commercial airlines, sports, museums and private foundations, among others.
+David counsels his international clients with regard to travel and global mobility issues related to admission to the United States.
+He advises his clients with regard to minimizing negative immigration consequences of criminal convictions and other grounds of inadmissibility to the United States.
+David practices before federal courts and administrative tribunals in deportation defense matters both at the trial and appellate level.

 - Successfully managed litigation against government agencies to force adjudication on unnecessarily delayed immigration matters.